madd-games/glidix/README.md

  * `-mconsole` - link an executable as a console application (the default; really a no-op).
  * `-mgui` - link an executable as a GUI application.
 This is done by linking against `crtgui.o`, which adds the appropriate annotation to the `.glidix.annot` section.
  * `-module` - link as a Glidix kernel module.
 This avoids linking with `libc` and other system libraries, and outputs an object file (typically with `.gkm` extension), which can be loaded by the Glidix kernel.
+Note that source files must be compiled with `-mcmodel=large`.

 ## Planned features